 We are going to make our own rainbows today from treasure we find around us.
 Can you see anything red in your room / house?
 Point it out to your adult.
-Red is often used as a colour to warn us that something might be dangerous, so we have to be careful what we collect today as somethings might break easily or be poisonous!
-Check with your adult before picking something up.
+Red is often used as a colour to warn us that something might be dangerous, so we have to be careful what we collect today as they might break easily or be poisonous!
+Check with your adult before picking things up.
 Let’s go on a rainbow hunt and see what we can find.
-Collect as many things as you can that are the colours seen in our rainbow.
-Spend some time collecting objects of each plain colour around the house – think about toys, clothes, cutlery and more!
-Try to get at least 5 of each colour where possible - red, yellow, pink, green, blue and purple.
-Sort them into groups of each colour and count how many you have.
-Which colour have you found the most of?
-Which colour have you found the least of?
-Can you arrange the objects into a rainbow and take a photograph of your rainbow?
-Remember to put all your objects away safely at the end!

 Now we are going to use paint to make rainbows.
 Set up your painting area, cover the table or floor with newspaper and get some water.
 You should also prepare a bowl to wash your hands in as this could get messy!!!
 We can paint rainbows in many ways.
 Why not try painting your hands first. which colour are you going to start with?
 Paint your hand and print it onto the paper then try to make a rainbow shape with your hand prints.
 What happens when you mix two different colours of paint together?
 Try yellow and red (start with more yellow and add a little red); yellow and blue (again start with more yellow and add a little blue at a time); red and blue (this can be hard to achieve purple but start with more red!!)
 What colours do you get?
 Experiment with other colours and see what mixing them creates.
 Then paint your own picture using the colours of the rainbow!